 The Windows Embedded Release Notes state that Windows apps do not start immediately when using Windows App Launcher.
-Most of the PC enthusiasts are researching ways to increase the speed of the computer by trying out various tweaks.
-Today I’ll share with you a tweak which I came across in the said Release Notes on decreasing the Desktop loading time on Windows 10/8 using a registry hack.
+Most PC enthusiasts are researching ways to increase the speed of the computer by trying out various tweaks.
+Today I’ll share with you a tweak that I came across on decreasing the Desktop loading time on Windows 10/8 using a registry hack.

 I would strongly advise creating a system restore point or take a backup of your registry before proceeding further as follows:

 Press Win + R and type in regedit to open the Registry Editor.
 Go up to the File menu and click on Export.

 Make sure the Export range is set to ALL.
 Then type in the file name and hit Save.